msourav7/devIn-frontend/README.md

     }

     - restart the nginx - sudo systemctl restart nginx

  - Modify the BASE_URL of the frontend to => export const BASE_URL="/api";

+# Adding a custom domain name

+ - purchased domain name from godady
+  - signup on cloudflare & add a new domain name server
+  - **changed the name servers on godady and point it to cloudflare(copy nameserver from cloudflare and replace it with godady nameserver)
+  - wait for sometime till your nameserverd are updated
+  - in DNS record of the cloudflare changed the ip of A record [A    devin.monster   13.51.162.135] and deleted the left over history of godady nameserver
+  - Enabled SSL for the webside (from Browser till cloudflare)

+# Sending Emails vis SES

+ - Create a IAM user
+ - Give access to AmazonSESFullAccess(for read and write also)
+ - Amazon SES: Create an Identity
+ - Verify your domain name
+ - Verify an email address
+ - Install AWS SDK -v3 [Code example--](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javascriptv3/example_code/ses#code-examples)